B2B email marketing tips that actually get you clicks

 A good B2B email should be written differently than the consumer-facing promotions likely clogging your spam folder.
 B2B marketing focuses on planting a seed and building brand awareness and trust, before ultimately making the sale.
 B2B buying cycles tend to be lengthy — as customers are carefully weighing their options, or may not need your product right away.
 Always being in “sales mode” probably isn’t the best approach.

 One way to increase brand loyalty is with an email newsletter.
-Newsletters are a great place for longer writing that establishes thought leadership or shows that you know what you’re talking about.
+Newsletters are a great way to support your digital marketing efforts with longer writing that establishes thought leadership or shows your mailing list that you know what you’re talking about.
 This approach can also pay real dividends down the road.
 The Content Marketing Institute says that 31% of B2B marketers list email newsletters as the No. 1 way they nurture leads.